sorenjmadsen/Queue-Manager/README.md

     - NUM is user-defined.

 ## RESTful API Usage:
-GET / ;
+GET / \
-localhost:[PORT]
-    General
+localhost:[PORT]\
+    General\
-                /api                  : Welcome to the API!
+                /api                  : Welcome to the API!\
-                /statistics           : Returns some simple user statistics Questions
+                /statistics           : Returns some simple user statistics\
+    Questions\
-                /questions/all        : Returns all questions asked in all labs /questions/[LAB_NAME] : Returns all questions asked in specified lab Resources
+                /questions/all        : Returns all questions asked in all labs\
+                /questions/[LAB_NAME] : Returns all questions asked in specified lab\
+    Resources\
-                /resources/all        : Returns all resources posted in all labs /resources/[LAB_NAME] : Returns all resources posted in specified lab
+                /resources/all        : Returns all resources posted in all labs\
+                /resources/[LAB_NAME] : Returns all resources posted in specified lab\